Choosing ground lamb is an easy way to make quick every day meals.

 2 cups arugula (about 2 ounces)

 Brush rimmed baking sheet with 1 teaspoon oil.
-Using your hands, spread dough over entire length of baking sheet, pushing dough to edge (or roll out on floured surface and transfer to pan).
+Using your hands, spread pre-made pizza dough over entire length of baking sheet, pushing dough to edge (or roll out on floured surface and transfer to pan).
 Bake for 5 minutes at 450ºF.
 Remove from oven; set aside.